GraffitiProjectINDIGO/COOLPI/README.md

 >>> import coolpi.auxiliary.plot as cpt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The auxiliary functions are designed to support the coolpi library classes, they are not intended to be used independently by the user.
+The auxiliary functions are designed to support the COOLPI library classes, they are not intended to be used independently by the user.
 However, they can be imported and used directly from Python if desired.

-The colour module is one of the pillars of the coolpi package, and is based on the colorimetric recommendations
+The colour module is one of the pillars of the COOLPI package, and is based on the colorimetric recommendations
 of the CIE [(CIE, 2018)](https://cie.co.at/publications/colorimetry-4th-edition/).
 This module includes the CIE, Colour and
 Spectral main classes, and the implementation of the basic tools for the colorimetric and spectral treatment of the data.

 The acquisition of colour-accurate digital images is one of the primary research topics in the international graffiti project [INDIGO](https://projectindigo.eu/).
-Thus, the image module implemented in coolpi provides the ColourChecker and Image classes, with the methods and functions necessary
+Thus, the image module implemented in COOLPI provides the ColourChecker and Image classes, with the methods and functions necessary
 to process and obtain accurate-colour data from digital images, especially in RAW format.

-In addition, a graphical interface GUI has been designed that integrates the main functionalities of the coolpi library,
+In addition, a graphical interface GUI has been designed that integrates the main functionalities of the COOLPI library,
 especially designed for non-programmer users.

 # Installation

-The coolpi package can be installed directly from [PyPi](https://pypi.org/) running the pip command
+The COOLPI package can be installed directly from [PyPi](https://pypi.org/) running the pip command
 on the system shell:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Python
 >>> pip install coolpi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The coolpi package is based on Python 3.9.
+The COOLPI package is based on Python 3.9.
 It is therefore recommended not to work  with lower python versions,
 as the correct functioning of the library is not guaranteed.</div>

 # Dependencies

-For the proper operation of coolpi, the following packages must be installed together:
+For the proper operation of COOLPI, the following packages must be installed together:

 - Create plots and figures: [matplotlib 3.5.2](https://matplotlib.org/stable/index.html)
 - Scientific computing: [numpy 1.22.4](https://numpy.org/doc/1.22/reference/index.html)